 A mandatory, two-hour weekly seminar studying core topics in epistemology and metaphysics.
 The unit is examined by an essay of 5,000-6,000 words, a draft of which can be discussed with your supervisor before final submission.

 - Essay Unit

-Taught by individual tutorials on an agreed topic of your choosing.
+Taught by individual tutorials on an agreed topic of your choice.
 Assessed by an essay of 5,000-6,000 words.

 - A second essay unit

-Satisfactory completion of semesters 1 and 2 will allow you to progress to writing a dissertation of not more than 15,000 words on an approved topic of your choice.
+Satisfactory completion of semesters one and twp will allow you to progress to writing a dissertation of at most 15,000 words on an approved topic of your choice.
 The dissertation is your chance to produce an extended piece of philosophical research that can act as preparation for a graduate research degree.

 See international equivalent qualifications on the International Office website.